sahosskhan/Contes-Buddy-Client/README.md

 ### User Dashboard
 - Users can edit their profiles.
 - Users can participate in contests.
-- User can not participate in deadline expired contest, second times register contest, winner announce contest
+- User can not participate in deadline expired contest, second-time register contest, winner announces contest

 ### Community Section
 - Anyone can upload posts and view posts from others.